vinceimbat/vinceimbat/content/my worldview.md

 # Metaphysics

-The subject of [[thoughts/metaphysics]] is at the core of any philosophical inquiry.
+The subject of [[metaphysics]] is at the core of any philosophical inquiry.
 Religious or spiritual inquiries are also philosophical so they can never escape metaphysical questions.

 Obviously, there are lots and lots of metaphysical theories.
 But all of them try to answer a single question: “What exists?”